juliapampus/DataspaceConnector/CONTRIBUTING.md

 ## Branches

+This project follows the common [Git Flow](https://www.atlassian.com/de/git/tutorials/comparing-workflows/gitflow-workflow#:~:text=Der%20Git%2Dflow%2DWorkflow%20ist,Release%20des%20Projekts%20konzipiert%20wurde.&text=Git%2Dflow%20ist%20hervorragend%20f%C3%BCr,Release%2DZyklus%20nach%20Zeitplan%20geeignet.).
-This repository has a `dev` branch in addition to the `master` branch.
-The idea is to always merge other branches into the `dev` branch (as SNAPSHOT version) and to push the changes from there into the `master` only for releases.
+The repository has a `dev` branch in addition to the `master` branch.
+The idea is to always merge other branches into the `dev` branch and to push the changes from there into the `master` only for releases.
 This way, the `dev` branch is always up to date, with the risk of small issues, while the `master` only contains official releases.

 After creating an issue yourself or if you want to address an existing issue, you have to create a branch with a unique number and name that assigns it to an issue.
 Therefore, follow the guidelines